s-heins/articles/git/03 Git blob and tree objects during the status lifecycle/Git blob and tree objects during the status lifecycle.md

 Adding a line to the second-level file
 ```

-Now we commit and produce a new commit, `9d2aeae`:
+Now we commit and, in doing so, produce a new commit, `9d2aeae`:

 ```shell
 $ git commit -m "Add line to second-level-file.md"